lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 4. Try using the computational grid itself as seeds for the streamlines.
 Of course we will have to restrict the extent of the grid you use for this purpose.
 Using the grid, we will be able to place more seeds in regions where the analyst expected more action.

 For this case study, we use a dataset from NASA called the LOx Post.
-It simulates the flow of liquid oxygen across a flat plate with a cylindrical post perpendicular to the flow <em style="color:blue;background-color: white">\[Rogers86\]</em>.
+It simulates the flow of liquid oxygen across a flat plate with a cylindrical post perpendicular to the flow <em style="color:green;background-color: white">\[Rogers86\]</em>.
 This analysis models the flow in a rocket engine.
 The post promotes mixing of the liquid oxygen.

 We start by exploring the scalar and vector fields in the data.
 By calculating the magnitude of the velocity vectors, we derive a scalar field.
 This study has a particularly interesting vector field around the post.
 We seed the field with multiple starting points (using points arranged along a curve, referred to as a *rake*) and experiment with parameters for the streamlines.
 Streampolygons are particularly appropriate here and do a nice job of showing the flow downstream from the post.
 We animate the streamline creation by moving the seeding line or rake back and forth behind the post.